Reddish-gray mouse lemur: Torpor and hibernation

 Because of the unpredictability and challenges of their habitat, the reddish-gray mouse lemur has developed flexibility in their energy-saving tactics: torpor and prolonged hibernation.
 They vary in length, but many individuals may engage in either irregular and short torpors, daily torpors, longer torpors that spans over a few days, or simply hibernation lasting for a few weeks.
 During the dry season, many individuals undergo torpor to conserve energy, though females have been observed to undergo seasonal torpor more frequently and for longer than males.
 The length of the torpor, and the level of variation in thermal physiology also vary a lot between different individuals, even if they were to live in the same regions.
 As such, the need and extent of the torpor depend the individual's conditions prior to the torpor or the hibernation.

-Conservation and threat
+Conservation and threats

-While mouse lemurs as a whole has been in rapid decline, the reddish-gray mouse lemur as a species is not a particularly threatened species compared to other similar species.
+While mouse lemurs as a whole have been in rapid decline, the reddish-gray mouse lemur as a species is not a particularly threatened species compared to other similar species.
 However, it does still face decline in numbers and decrease in habitat area and habitat quality due to deforestation related to the timber industry, as well as agriculture and aquaculture.
 Due to the high amount of anthropogenic disturbances occurring at their habitat, the resources the reddish-grey mouse lemur needs is often cut often.
 Climate change also affect their distribution greatly through desertification.
 Conservation efforts include the education of residents, as well as land and water protection within protected zones, including Tsimanampetsotsa National Park, Beza Mahafaly Special Reserve, the Berenty Private Reserve, Mikea and Andohahela.